Balharshah railway station

-Balharshah Junction railway station (station code: BPQ) is a railway station serving Ballarpur town, in Chandrapur district of Maharashtra state in India.
+Balharshah railway station (station code: BPQ) is a railway station serving Ballarpur town, in Chandrapur district of Maharashtra state in India.
 Established by the Nizam's Guaranteed State Railway, it is now under the Nagpur CR railway division of Central Railway Zone of Indian Railways.
 It is an important junction on New Delhi–Chennai main line of Indian Railways.
 It is located at 185 m above sea level and has 5 platforms.
 The Ballarshah–Wardha–Nagpur section was electrified in 1989.

 History

 With the completion of the Kazipet–Balharshah link in 1929, Chennai was directly linked to Delhi.